alexjoo-kang/bulk-rna-seq-tutorial/README.md

 📘 Official article: [PNAS DOI](https://www.pnas.org/doi/10.1073/pnas.2401968121)

 Use the updated gene list if you want full alignment with the final version.

 ---

-## 🙏 Acknowledgements

-I gratefully acknowledge the following contributors:

-- 👨‍🏫 **Prof. Man Seok Kim** (Co-PI)
-- 👩‍🏫 **Prof. Hye-Ji Park** (Co-PI)
-  > They supervised the research and poster presentation and **graciously permitted public sharing** of this repository and its contents to support the broader research and learning community.

-- 👨‍💻 **Jisu Jeong**
-  > Contributed significantly to the code base and generously agreed to its public release.

----